chenjsa/vscode-debug-c/README.md

 # vscode-debug-c
-debug c program by vscode
+debug c program by lldb in Linux vscode